25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Lake O' the Pines quietly produces excellent bass fishing just miles from busy Interstate 30.
 This 18,679-acre reservoir features abundant hydrilla, lily pads, and standing timber creating ideal bass habitat.
 The lake record of 15.13 pounds came on a Rat-L-Trap, proving the effectiveness of reaction baits in grass.

+For detailed information on this lake, check our complete Lake O' The Pines Fishing Guide.
 Spring fishing focuses on shallow grass beds where bass spawn in protected coves.
 Swim jigs and Texas-rigged worms excel around vegetation edges.
 The Johnson Creek and Buck Creek areas consistently produce during pre-spawn movements.

 Summer brings challenging conditions as vegetation coverage expands dramatically.
 Punching through matted grass with heavy weights becomes necessary, while early morning frog fishing provides explosive topwater action.
+The lake produces multiple ShareLunker entries annually despite receiving less press than larger reservoirs.

 North Texas Bass Lakes (Urban Access)